avichaigel/WeatherRest/README.md

 The user can choose whichever location he wants on the map, which uses Google Maps API.
 The forecast is taken from the OpenWeatherMap API.

+Running:
+1. To run the server, open it in an IDE (I used PyCharm) and in the terminal run the commands: cd WeatherApp (should lead you into .../WeatherForecast/WeatherApp) python manage.py runserver 8080

+2. To run the client, open it in an IDE (I used Visual Studio) and run it from there (F5).

+3. Also, when I run my client it runs on localhost:10202.
+If yours uses another port, or not on localhost, you will need to add your client's address to the server, by adding it to the CORS_ORIGIN_WHITELIST part in the file "settings.py" which is inside .../WeatherForecast/WeatherApp.

 PostgreSQL:
 There is a seperate file stating how the DB and the table are called.
 In the server there is a file called settings.py, in which there is a section called DATABASES.
 It may need to be changed (for instance the host there is set to "127.0.0.1", so you can change this if you need to).